TYPES OF BLENDERS: HOW TO CHOOSE

 From summer smoothies to winter soups, the blender is a must-have in any kitchen.
-With so many types, sizes and features of blenders available, picking the best kitchen blender can be tough.
+With so many types, sizes and features of blenders available, choosing the best type of blender can be tough.
 When deciding what to look for in a blender, it all comes down to which blender best enables your culinary goals and explorations.

-Deciding what type of blender to buy means considering a whole range of factors.
-How much room you have to store your blender, what recipes you plan to make, and how often you think you will use it are all things to take into account when figuring out what the best blender is for you.
+You may be asking yourself: what blender should I buy?
+How much room you have to store your blender, what recipes you plan to make and how often you think you will use it are all things to take into account when figuring out what the best blender is for you.
 We’ll break down the types of blenders and their uses so you can easily shop the best blender for your favorite recipes.

-The type of blender that usually comes to mind is this popular countertop appliance that includes a base containing the motor, a clear pitcher or jar, and a plastic lid.
+The type of blender that usually comes to mind is this popular countertop appliance that includes a base containing the motor, a clear pitcher or jar and a plastic lid.
 These traditional blenders are the kind you see in a bar, coffee shop or smoothie shop.
-They offer multiple speeds designed for mixing, blending, chopping and more.
+They offer multiple speeds that are designed for mixing, blending, chopping and more.

 When purchasing a countertop blender, there are several factors to consider:

 Blenders come with jars that have different capacities, typically between 4 and 8 cups.
-If you plan to make larger quantities in your blender, consider a larger model, such as the KitchenAid® High Performance Series.
+If you plan to make larger quantities in your blender, consider a larger model, such as the KitchenAid® High Performance Series blender.

 The motor strength, often described by wattage or Horsepower (HP), determines how much power it can bring to the job.
 If you’re looking to try green smoothies using fibrous vegetables such as kale, be sure to choose from higher-powered blenders, such as the KitchenAid® K400 series or Pro Line® Series.